Ketansuhaas/webpage/_pages/about.md

 I'm currently a **Staff Scientist** at the [**Kolachalama Lab**](https://vkola-lab.github.io/) at Boston University and an **AI Engineer** at [**Clairyon**](https://www.clairyon.com/), a healthcare startup focused on building agentic AI systems for hospitals.

 ## Research:
+* Multi-agent systems for scientific discovery & clinical care
+* Vision-language models for neuropathology
+* Multimodal foundation model for neurology
 * Active Feature Acquisition, which combines reinforcement learning, information theory, and explainable AI.
 * Improving long-prompt alignment in text-to-image diffusion models.
 * Enhancing transformer robustness to missing features.
-* Exploring humanlike cognition in large language models (LLMs).
+* Humanlike cognition in large language models (LLMs).
-* Vision-language models for Neuropathology
-* Multimodal foundation model for Neurology

 ## Industry:
-* Building and scaling agentic AI systems at scale (for clinical care)
+* Building and scaling agentic AI systems at scale.
 * Deploying AI solutions on cloud platforms.
 * Automating internal workflows using AI agents.